cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 - Observing how **constraints and background knowledge** shape results
 - Becoming familiar with Tetrad’s modular workflow

-The emphasis here is **qualitative rather than definitive** — the goal is insight, not final conclusions.
+The emphasis here is **qualitative rather than definitive**.
+The goal is insight and orientation, not final conclusions.

 ---